universal-ctags/ctags/docs/man/ctags.1.rst

 		Note: Using backslash characters as separators forming qualified name in PHP.
-However, in tags output of Universal-ctags, a backslash character in a name is escaped with a backslash character.
+However, in tags output of Universal Ctags, a backslash character in a name is escaped with a backslash character.
 See :ref:`tags(5) <tags(5)>` about the escaping.

 	r/reference